 - 1. The EER regulates how many courses may be retaken during a particular study phase.
-A full resit covering all components and learning goals is offered for all courses a student wishes to resit in accordance with these regulations. - 2.
+A full resit covering all components and learning goals is offered for all courses a student wishes to resit in accordance with these regulations.
+The master program in EMPO is subject to its own resit regulation, as described in the EER. - 2.
 Students may include partial marks obtained solely during the current and subsequent academic year in the final mark for the resit, with 'attendance' also being regarded as a partial result.
 Partial results for the minor lapse after the minor in question has been resat (in the current academic year).
 The same may apply to the partial mark of a research proposal for the bachelor or master thesis if the thesis coordinator decides this and it is stipulated in the course manual. - 3.
-If a curriculum component lapses, students who have already taken this component but who have not yet passed it have the choice between: - a. using two test attempts for the lapsed component during the first academic year in which it is no longer offered; or - b. taking a conversion course.
+If an examination component of the curriculum is dropped, students who have already taken but not yet passed that component will be offered a transitional arrangement consisting of two test